ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #associations title="Security Associations between Publisher, Broker, Subscriber pairs."}
 {: artwork-align="center"}

+This profile builds on the mechanisms defined in {{I-D.ietf-ace-key-groupcomm}} for pub-sub communication:
+1. Authorizing a Client to join a topic's security group(s), and providing it with the group keying material to communicate with other group members.
+2. Allowing a Client to retrieve group keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications.
+3. Allowing a group member to retrieve authentication credentails of other group members and to provide and updated authentication credential.
+4. Allowing a group member to leave the group.
+5. Evicting a group member from the group.
+6. Renewing and redistributing the group keying (rekeying) material due to membership change in the group.

-# PubSub Authorisation {#authorisation}
+# Authorisation to join a pub-sub security group {#authorisation}

  Since {{I-D.ietf-ace-oauth-authz}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming CoAP and CBOR are used.
 However, using HTTP instead of CoAP is possible, using the corresponding parameters and methods.
-Analogously, JSON
- {{RFC8259}} can be used instead of CBOR, using the conversion method specified in Sections 6.1 and 6.2 of {{RFC8949}}.
+Analogously, JSON {{RFC8259}} can be used instead of CBOR, using the conversion method specified in Sections 6.1 and 6.2 of {{RFC8949}}.
 In case JSON is used, the Content Format or Media Type of the message has to be changed accordingly.
 Exact definition of these exchanges are considered out of scope for this document.

  {{authorisation-flow}} shows the message flow for authorisation purposes.